VladimirVincan/active-learning-asr/README.md

 # How to run x-vectors
-Run the following command: `python3 x-vectors.py x-vectors.json` \
+Run the following command to create embeddings: `python3 x-vectors.py x-vectors.json` \
-Make sure you have the correct file in `samples/` folder.
+The embeddings will be created in the `embeddings` folder.

+Run the following command to clusterize embeddings: `python3 k-means.py k-means.json` \
+The clusters will be created in the `clusters` folder.

+Run the following command to see clusters: `python3 read-clusters.py read-clusters.json`

+Please correct the `audio_folder` in the `x-vectors.json` file with the path to your data.

 Install https://github.com/subhadarship/kmeans_pytorch